getsentry/publish/README.md

 This repo is read-only for everyone except for release managers.
 This is because all sensitive secrets such as admin-level GitHub access tokens or package repository publishing tokens (npm, PyPI, cargo, etc.) are defined in this repository as secrets and anyone with write access can create or trigger an arbitrary GitHub action workflow, exposing these secrets without any indication.
 See getsentry/sentry#21930 for an example.

-Due to the same reason above, [action-prepare-release](https://github.com/getsentry/action-prepare-release/) also utilizes tokens from Sentry Release Bot.
+Due to the same reason above, [Craft's GitHub Actions](https://craft.sentry.dev/github-actions/) (which replace the now-deprecated `action-prepare-release`) also utilize tokens from Sentry Release Bot.
 This is to automatically create publish request issues from the action.
 We cannot use `GITHUB_TOKEN` for these actions as [GitHub prevents triggering more workflows via this token](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).